 The big miss on the model is the ride height.
 It is totally wrong!
 Under no circumstance should the tires tuck underneath the rear fenders.
 How someone at AUTOart signed off on the final production model is a mystery to me.
 Blatant disregard I say, and one that takes a model from near perfect to just plain embarrassment.
 The exterior shutlines are clean for the most part.
 Though panel gaps on the doors are slightly large, most likely due to the keen engineering incorporated by AUTOart for the door open/close operation.

 New for AUTOart is the fuel cap access.
 I’m not sure I’ve seen this on other models, but please correct me if I’m wrong.
-Though a little finicky at first, overall operation is good and adds another level of realism to the model.
-Front fascia is nicely detailed too, what the photos don’t show you are the perforated grilles behind the front diffuser.
-Rear is on par too, I absolutely love the rear mesh that exposes the transmission and motor bits.
+Though a little finicky at first, the overall operation is good and adds another level of realism to the model.
+The front fascia is nicely detailed too, what the photos don’t show you are the perforated grilles behind the front diffuser.
+The rear is on par too, I absolutely love the rear mesh that exposes the transmission and motor bits.
 AUTOart even went as far as adding perforated grilles to rear quarter windows that provide cooling to the motor.

 McLaren 12C also features a rear functional rear spoiler.
-Operation is smooth and effortless.
+The operation is smooth and effortless.

 The wheels are highly detailed, but they wouldn’t be my first choice for the car.
 Rear rotors and brake calipers complement the entire package.

 Access to the motor is provided through the rear glass hatch.
 Note the detail on the hinge work and dual struts.
 Everything works in harmony here.
 Motor detail is good.
 Nothing of the wow factor scale other than the surrounding carbon fibre bits.
 The front storage area is nicely carpeted featuring the same flawless hinge wok and dual strut mechanism.
 An added bonus that is not revealed in many photos is the fire extinguisher and first aid kit tucked just in front.
 Nice attention to detail!